Setting Up and Testing Sophos Firewall Application Control

 - Is Application Control active in this rule?

-- Is the application generally recognized by Sophos?
+- Is the application generally recognised by Sophos?

 - Is TLS Inspection necessary and justifiable for this traffic?